nyx-project/vyhub-documentation/docs/guide/shop/packet.md

 ## Packet Relations

-> This setting allows to create relations between packets
+> This setting allows to create relations between packets and allow for upgradable packets.

 ### Types